 Simorgh (Safir-2) is the second iranian space launcher.
 It might be related to the alleged Shahab-5 IRBM and the North Korean Unha launch vehicle.

 Simorgh is two stage vehicle with a first stage of 2.5 m diameter with four engines of Safir-1 heritage.
-The main engines are fixed, while stearing is provided by four small vernier engines.
-Possibly the first stage shares tecchnology with the alleged Simorgh-5 balistic missile and is likely bases on the North Korean Unha rocket.
+The main engines are fixed, while steering is provided by four small vernier engines.
+Possibly the first stage shares technology with the alleged Simorgh-5 ballistic missile and is likely based on the North Korean Unha rocket.

 A liquid fueled second stage with four engines is probably based on an enlarged version of the Safir-1 second stage.
 Possibly also a small solid fuel third stage might be carried.

 The 25 m high rocket has a capability to put 350 kg into a low earth orbit.
 It weights about 87 t on lift off.